Ria Money Transfer Review

 What we dislike about Ria

 You can only send a maximum of $2,999 in one transaction, or $7,999 over thirty days.

-Exchange rates are not as good as through other providers, and are typically 1.5% to 2.5% below mid-market rates.
+Exchange rates are not as good as through other providers, and are typically 1.5% to 2.5% worse than mid-market rates.

-Fees for paying for a transfer via credit card can be expensive.
+Fees for paying for a transfer via credit card or in cash can be expensive.

 Compare Ria's exchange rates and fees

 Ria’s fees vary depending on several different factors, specifically:

 - The amount of money you are exchanging or transferring.

 - The country you are sending the transfer to.

 While the actual cost increases based on the amount of money you choose to send, the equivalent “price per dollar” decreases as you send more.